penn-cnt/Scheid_EC_network_tools/Data/README.txt

 - xf_z: xf after zscore across xf and original x0
 - t_traj: the vector of time horizons calculated
 - rho: the vector of rho values used
-NOTE: the following do not include i_ict for the 5 rmoved siezures in their computation.
+NOTE: the following do not include i_ict for the 5 removed siezures in their computation:
 - sxtrajErr: computation error for (i_driven node, i_traj, i_rho)
 - sxNodeEnergy: node Energy arranged as (i_driven node, i_traj, i_rho)
 - err_stats: compiled computational error across all i_ict subjects and states.